bartr/res-edge-wsl/README.md

 ## Finish Setup

 - `exit` the WSL shell
-- Restart the WSL shell with `wsl`
+- Restart the WSL shell with `wsl -- code ~`
+- Use "ctl `" to open a terminal

 ```bash